Wildblood née Leeming, 91, died January 30, 2022 in Stockport near Manchester. For

 Shropshire's Man in Manitoba

 Robert Thomas Wildblood founded the little-known and tiny Wildblood enclave in between the larger groups in Ontario and British Columbia.
 Born in 1886 near Meifold, Wales, he married Sarah Ann Jones in 1907, arrived in Canada with his wife and a daughter in 1912 and told authorities he had worked in agriculture since 1902.
 The family farmed in Flozie, Manitoba.
 In 1916 Robert joined the Canadian Overseas Expeditionary Force to defend his native land in the Great War.
 The soldier returned to Canada in 1918, unfit for further service.
-That is the last trace of him in the Wildblood family archives to the best of the author’s current knowledge.
 About 1915 the couple had a son named Llewellyn, who is presumed to be the father of Garth Wildblood 1950-1997, who is buried in Calgary.
-The rest of the story remains a mystery.
-This photo was shared by Robert Aylmer Wildblood, himself a 1940 British Army enlistee and a former Dyfed-Powys Assistant Chief Constable.
-Bob is a nephew of the immigrant.
-The portrait was graciously passed on from Aylmer to us by Barbara Simpson, an astute family historian from the area where the depicted emigrant originated
+This photo was shared by Robert Aylmer Wildblood (1922-2016), himself a 1940 British Army enlistee and a former Dyfed-Powys Assistant Chief Constable.
+Bob was a nephew of the immigrant.
+The portrait was graciously passed on from Aylmer to us by Barbara Simpson, an astute family historian from the area where the depicted emigrant originated.
+For 2017 findings on the family, see News.

 Our Gladys, Mum to Eight Cheshire Wilkinson Boys